TechBrenda/sickfits-frontend/README.md

 Then, to create `<div className="foo-bar"></div>`, type **.foo-bar** and press Enter.
 Voilà.

 # Styled Components
 This is an ES6 thing.
 First import 'styled' from 'styled-components'.
-Create a const component and set it equal to styled.*whatever* then follow that with backtics and end with semicolon.
+Create a const component and set it equal to styled.*whatever* then follow that with backtics (template literals) and end with semicolon.
 Normal CSS goes between the backtics.
 Finally, use the component in place of the *whatever* element you were going to use.

 ## Example
 In this example "huge" is a prop that serves as toggle for whether to make the font-size 100 or 50 pixels.